Stephen-Gates/report-gallery/docs/location/it-component-location-report.md

 ## Filters

-Filters can be used to focus on the required IT Components.
+Use Filters to focus on the required IT Components.

 Consider adding a Tag to the IT Component to reflect the highest Data Classification of data it stores or processes.
 This will enable you to filter for IT Components that manage "Confidential&nbsp;(L-3)" or "Restricted&nbsp;(L-2)" data.